VicTrack: Objective

-The Transport Integration Act 2010 provides that VicTrack's primary object is "to act as the custodial owner of the State's transport-related land, infrastructure and assets" consistent with the vision statement in the Act and objectives which emphasise transport integration and sustainability.
+The Transport Integration Act 2010 provides that VicTrack's primary object is "to act as the custodial owner of the State's transport-related land, infrastructure and assets" consistent with the vision statement in the Act, and objectives which emphasise transport integration and sustainability.
 The Act also states that VicTrack's activities should be primarily directed at supporting the transport system and other purposes which support Government policy.

 History

-Victorian Rail Track was established on 1 July 1997 by the Rail Corporations Act 1996 to hold, manage and maintain railway land and infrastructure in Victoria for the Victorian Government.
+Victorian Rail Track was established on 1 July 1997, under the Rail Corporations Act 1996, to hold, manage and maintain railway land and infrastructure in Victoria for the Victorian Government.

 In 1999, the standard gauge tracks from Melbourne to Serviceton (near the South Australian border) and to Albury (on the New South Wales border) were leased for five years to the newly formed Australian Rail Track Corporation.
 This was later extended for another 10 years and in May 2008, for another 45 years.

 As part of the extension, the rundown and underutilised broad gauge line from Seymour to Albury that paralleled the Melbourne to Sydney line, was converted to standard gauge.
 Included was construction of a five kilometre Wodonga Rail Bypass to eliminate 11 level crossings.

 In May 1999, a 45-year lease on the regional network was sold to Freight Victoria.
 The lease was included in the sale of the business to Pacific National in August 2004, before being bought back by the State Government in 2007.

 In July 2008, the line from Maroona to Portland was leased to the ARTC for 50 years with $15 million to be invested in the line.
 The line was handed over in March 2009.